pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 <!-- "Understanding MAAS audit events" -->

-An audit event is a MAAS event that with the tag `AUDIT`.
-It contains information about changes to configuration and machine state.
-They are valuable for providing an oversight of user actions and automated updates and their effects, especially in contexts where multiple users may be interacting with multiple machines.
+An audit event is a MAAS event tagged with `AUDIT`.
+It captures changes to the MAAS configuration and machine states.
+These events provide valuable oversight of user actions and automated updates and their effects, especially when multiple users are interacting with multiple machines.

-## Viewing events
+<a href="#heading--Viewing-events"><h2 id="heading--Viewing-events">Viewing events</h2></a>

-Audit events must be examined using the MAAS CLI, as there is no corresponding MAAS web UI tool at present.
+Audit events must be examined using the MAAS CLI, via the command `events query level=AUDIT`:

-The CLI command `events query level=AUDIT` will help you review audit events:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT
 ```

-This command will show you 100 successive audit events, with no filtering, in JSON format.
-Since JSON format can be very long, we recommend that you apply the `jq` tool to present records in a more readable way.
+This command shows 100 successive audit events, with no filtering, in JSON format.
+We recommend simplifying the output with the `jq` tool.
 For example, the following command picks out the first 20 audit events currently available on your MAAS host:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT after=0 limit=20 \